 SNP markers associated with breast cancer status were identified using a three-phased approach.
 In the first phase, pools of case and control samples were subjected to a single PCR reaction and primer extension for each of the 25,494 SNP assays.
 Four aliquots of the extension products were measured.
 The relative allele frequencies were compared, and 1,619 SNPs (~5%) with the most statistically significant associations were selected to be tested in the second phase.
 In this phase, allele frequencies were measured in three separate PCR and primer extension reactions using case and control pools, and compared as in the first phase.
 The 74 most significant SNPs (~5%) from the second phase were selected for individual genotyping in the samples that comprised the case and control pools [Figure 1].

 Case-control studies employing tens of thousands of SNPs in a genome-wide approach using liberal selection criteria are expected to yield a high proportion of false positive associations.
 To determine if the observed association was a true genetic effect, the 74 SNPs were subsequently genotyped in two additional breast cancer case-control collections.
 After reviewing the results of all three samples, one significant result was observed for a C-to-G SNP, rs1990440, in intron 1 of the DPF3 gene on chromosome 14q24.3-q31.1.
 The frequency of the G allele in discovery control subjects was 0.08, similar to the NCBI reported average allele frequency [29].
 The frequency was increased by 4% in the cases.
 [Table 2] shows the association of rs1990440 with breast cancer in the discovery and two replication collections.
-Even though this SNP was only marginally associated in the German discovery sample (OR = 1.49, = 0.069), German replication sample (OR = 1.33, = 0.29), and Australian replication sample (OR = 1.36, = 0.22), the estimated effects were consistent and the analysis of all three samples resulted in a combined significance of = 0.016 (OR = 1.40) and a significance of = 0.054 (OR = 1.35) within the replication samples only.
+Even though this SNP was only marginally associated in the German discovery sample (OR = 1.49, P = 0.069), German replication sample (OR = 1.33, P = 0.29), and Australian replication sample (OR = 1.36, P = 0.22), the estimated effects were consistent and the analysis of all three samples resulted in a combined significance of P = 0.016 (OR = 1.40) and a significance of P = 0.054 (OR = 1.35) within the replication samples only.

 To fine map the region of association, we tested an additional 394 SNPs located within the DPF3 gene using the discovery case and control pools [Figure 2].
 We observed that the contiguous region of highest significance extended approximately 65 kb, spanning the 3′ region of intron 1 with additional evidence for a 15 kb region that includes exon 2 and a part of intron 2.
 Using a cleavage assay and mass spectrometry [24], we re-sequenced exons 1 and 2 with their flanking intron sequences in six breast cancer cases and five controls to determine if any additional SNPs with stronger disease association or apparent functional relevance could be discovered.
 We identified only one SNP in intron 1 that was not publicly annotated (data not shown) and found to have an average allele frequency that did not significantly differ between the case and control pools.
 No previously described SNPs reside in exon 1 or 2, and no novel SNPs were discovered by our efforts.
 We selected five SNPs with allele frequencies that differed significantly between case and control pools, roughly distanced 20 kb apart, for genotyping in the discovery and replication samples and for further analysis [Table 1],[Table 2].
 The SNPs most strongly associated in the discovery and replication samples, rs4307892, rs4899445 and rs4378563, were flanking the original marker SNP and were in strong linkage disequilibrium (all /D’/ > 0.9, r 2 > 0.7).
-Of the additional SNPs genotyped, rs4899445 demonstrated the most consistent differences between cases and controls, with a slightly larger effect in the discovery sample (OR = 1.56, = 0.045) and a substantially more consistent effect in the German (OR = 1.72, = 0.094) and Australian (OR = 1.47, = 0.16) replication samples [Table 2].
-The effect of the combined replication sample was significant at the 0.05 level (OR = 1.56, = 0.016) and equal to the estimate from all three samples (OR = 1.56, = 0.003).
+Of the additional SNPs genotyped, rs4899445 demonstrated the most consistent differences between cases and controls, with a slightly larger effect in the discovery sample (OR = 1.56, P = 0.045) and a substantially more consistent effect in the German (OR = 1.72, P = 0.094) and Australian (OR = 1.47, P = 0.16) replication samples [Table 2].
+The effect of the combined replication sample was significant at the 0.05 level (OR = 1.56, P = 0.016) and equal to the estimate from all three samples (OR = 1.56, P = 0.003).
 Analyses of haplotypes consisting of subsets of the six genotyped SNPs did not reveal any haplotype with stronger association than individual SNPs (data not shown).

 The data collected on the patients in the German discovery collection included information on family history of breast cancer, age of onset, and disease severity.
 Further analysis revealed associations between the initial marker SNP, rs1990440, and multiple traits indicative of cancer aggressiveness [Table 3], including lower mean age of diagnosis of breast cancer ( P = 0.01) and lymph node metastases ( P = 0.006).
 Associations with organ metastases ( P = 0.35) and tumor size ( P = 0.17) were not statistically significant.
 The SNP most strongly associated with breast cancer risk across all three samples, rs4899445, was also found to be significantly associated with lymph node metastases ( P = 0.008), and increased tumor size ( P = 0.007).
 Though not statistically significant, the risk allele carriers tended to be younger at age of diagnosis ( P = 0.35) and to have a higher proportion of breast cancer family history ( P = 0.13).